giacomocavalieri/glam/README.md

 ## Getting started

-If you want to get started with glam, a great starting point is the [introductory tutorial](https://hexdocs.pm/glam/01_gleam_lists.html) which will guide you step by step in writing a pretty printer for lists.
+If you want to get started with Glam, a great starting point is the [introductory tutorial](https://hexdocs.pm/glam/01_gleam_lists.html) which will guide you step by step in writing a pretty printer for lists.